xxdcc/ctDNA_data_analysis_pipeline/README.md

 ```
 <br>

-At thie step 7 files are creates per each sample
+At this step 7 files are created per each sample

 Output file suffix | Description
 ------------ | ------------